liquidapps-io/eosio-node-k8s-helm/README.md

-# Deploying a full EOS Node
+# Deploying a EOSIO mainnet API node

+Sets up a full EOSIO node. and syncs from the latest available blocks log backup.

 ## Getting started
 ### AWS